Log in, then call a protected endpoint

 The Pelcro Open API provides RESTful endpoints for mobile app integration.
-Use authentication endpoints to obtain a JWT token, then include that token in protected API requests.
+Use the authentication endpoints to obtain a customer JWT, then send that token in the Authorization header on protected requests.

 Base URL: https://www.pelcro.com/api/v1/sdk